crykn/crykn.github.io/_pages/dev.md

 # Tools & Frameworks
 ## Tools
 There are different tools that make the development process for libGDX easier.
-See [here](/dev/tools/) for a collection.
+See our [tools list](/dev/tools/) for some of the most commonly used ones.

 ## Frameworks
-A curated list of our favourite frameworks can be found [here](https://github.com/rafaskb/awesome-libgdx).
+A curated list of our favourite frameworks can be found at [awesome-libgdx](https://github.com/rafaskb/awesome-libgdx).
 On our Discord server we also have an extensive collection of libGDX-centered frameworks that are currently work in progress.

 <br/>